Researcher

 Nursing

-The use of actigraphy and videosomnography to measure sleep-wake patterns in mothers and their school-aged children with developmental disabilities: A feasibility study
+Exploring the influences of poor sleep quality in mothers of school-aged children with developmental disabilities: A qualitative study

-Title: The use of actigraphy and videosomnography to measure sleep-wake patterns in mothers and their school-aged children with developmental disabilities: A feasibility study
+Title: Exploring the influences of poor sleep quality in mothers of school-aged children with developmental disabilities: A qualitative study

 Susan Lee